 The teachers will have to handle their lessons and teach students with an open-minded approach.
 Every student who comes to you wants to learn something and receive his/her share of education.
 So have an open-minded approach when you come to the class.

 Do not discourage a student of color or a shabbily dressed girl from answering a set of questions.
-After all, these children may be far intelligent than what you anticipated them to be.
+After all, these children may be far more intelligent than you anticipated them to be.
 If a group of students is not properly dressed, you can tell them in person.
 Do not insult them in front of the whole class.

 When someone is asked to answer a particular question, be polite to him/her.
 Even if the student does not answer the questions correctly.
 Instead of making sneer remarks of the student by saying ‘Don’t you even know this?
 Why are you sitting in my class?’